vtempest/ai-research-agent/README.md

 #### WORLD: Wikipedia Outline Relational Lexicon & Dictionary

- Search and outline a research base using Wikipedia's 35K popular pages as the core topic phrases graph for LLM Research Agents.
+ Search and outline a research base using Wikipedia's 100k popular pages as the core topic phrases graph for LLM Research Agents.
 Most of the documents online (and by extension thinking in the collective conciousness) can revolve around core topic phrases linked as a graph.

-* 35k terms - wikipedia most popular pages titles and its related mapping to dictionary phrase - the core world model of popular related topics
+* 100k wiki terms - wikipedia most popular pages titles and its related mapping to dictionary phrase - the core world model of popular related topics
-* 162k terms - lexicon combinining OpenEnglish WordNet, a better updated version of Wordnet - multiple definitions per term, 120k synonyms, 45 concept categories
+* 162k dict terms - lexicon combinining OpenEnglish WordNet, a better updated version of Wordnet - multiple definitions per term, 120k synonyms, 45 concept categories
 * JSON Prefix Trie  - arranged by sorting words and phrases for lookup by first word to tokenize by word, then find if it starts a phrase based on entries, for Phrase Extraction from a text.